trondweiseth/PowershellScripts/Net-Test/readme.md

     Net-Test [[-rhost] <string>] [-port <string>] [-remote <string>] [-timeout <string>] [-help] [<CommonParameters>]

 -Remote - Runs the test from a remote host towards rhost.
-Ie. If you want to test the port connectivity back from the target host, ypu can use the -remote parameter
+I.e. If you want to test the port connectivity back from the target host, ypu can use the -remote parameter
 Example:

     DC01 -> DC02 -> DC01: Net-Test -rhost DC01 -port 3389 -remote DC02